iamdanielv/kb_gk61/README.md

 For me it was: `C:\Users\<USER>\qmk_firmware\skyloong_gk61_iamdanielv_iamdanielv.bin`

+## Using via
+In order to use via, you may have to upload the json specification, it can be found under the `extras` folder.

 ## Conclusion and Next Steps

 **That's it!** You now should be able to flash that firmware using qmk toolbox.